yoshihidesawada/DCUF/README.md

 # DCUF
-Disentangling controllable and uncontrollable factors of variation (DCUF) by Interacting with the World
+Sample code of Disentangling controllable and uncontrollable factors of variation (DCUF) by Interacting with the World

 # Dependencies
 - python version 2.7.6